 The Very Best Things to Do in Santorini

 The island of Santorini is one of the icons of Greece.
-Blessed with gorgeous natural landscapes, picturesque towns, dramatic beaches and a history which might just include the mythical lost city of Atlantis, there’s something here for you whether you prefer to spend your afternoons sipping ouzo in a taverna or swimming in an enormous volcanic crater.
-To truly get the best out of the island, you’ll want to stay in accommodation that’s just as stunning as the scenery, and Plum Guide is ready to provide.
+Blessed with gorgeous natural landscapes, picturesque towns, dramatic beaches and a history which might just include the mythical lost city of Atlantis, there’s something here for you, whether you prefer to spend your afternoons sipping ouzo in a taverna or swimming in an enormous volcanic crater.
+To truly get the best out of the island, you’ll want to stay in a home that’s just as stunning as the scenery, and we here at Plum Guide are ready to provide.
+We go above and beyond to ensure that our accommodation is as high quality as our advice, so you won't have any unanswered questions once you're done with this guide.
 Here’s our pick of the top things to do in Santorini.

 Watch the sunset in Oia

-That said, it would be highly advisable to book a table at a bar or restaurant where you can relax with a glass of wine while the sun does its thing, because at dusk the streets of Oia are packed with tourists armed with cameras, and we know that you’re not the type of person who wants to stand among the packed masses.
+That said, it would be highly advisable to book a table at a bar or restaurant where you can relax with a glass of wine while the sun does its thing.
+At dusk the streets of Oia are packed with tourists armed with cameras, and we know that you’re not the type of person who wants to stand among the packed masses.

-Alternatively if you feel the need for a swimming pool mere steps from your bedroom (we understand and frankly feel the same) then this luxurious villa is the one for you.
-Named Volcanic View for its incredible views over the caldera and the sea, it’s within walking distance of the town of Oia, so is ideal for strolling for a late dinner of locally caught fish.
+Explore this home.
+Alternatively, if you feel the need for a swimming pool mere steps from your bedroom (we understand and frankly feel the same) then this luxurious villa is the one for you.
+Named Volcanic View for its incredible views over the caldera and the sea, it’s within walking distance of the town of Oia, so is ideal for strolling to a late dinner of locally caught fish.

 Walk around the real Atlantis

 Around 3,000 years ago, Santorini was at the centre of one of the biggest volcanic eruptions in the world.
-The eruption was so large that the effects of the ash, lava and tsunamis that were caused by the volcanic activity were felt around the world.
+The eruption was so large that the effects of the resulting ash, lava and tsunamis were felt around the world.
 It turned most of the island to dust which then disappeared into the ocean, creating an enormous crater and making Santorini the half moon shape that it is today.
 So when you’re swimming in the sea surrounding the island, you can creep yourself out with the thought that you’re paddling in water fathoms deep, above a dormant volcano that one day will erupt again.
 Brrr, now you’ve given yourself the shivers.

-When you’ve snapped out of your trance of thinking that you could have existed in a time before wifi, head home to your impressive pad at the top of the hills of Fira, with incredible views over the whole island.
-You can wash off the prehistoric dust in the custom bath before eating dinner al fresco on the huge private terrace.
+When you’ve snapped out of your trance of thinking that you could have existed in a time before wifi, head home to your impressive pad at the top of the hills of Fira, with incredible views from the private terrace.

-This clifftop house with an infinity pool is close to Pyrgos - but fair warning, you might not be able to bring yourself to leave in the mornings if you stay here.
-Views across the bay and caldera, a hot tub in the bedroom and a clean, white aesthetic spell whole days spent counting the number of superyachts you can see from your windows (hint: it’s a lot).
+Our exclusive home Meraki is close to Pyrgos - but fair warning, you might not be able to bring yourself to leave in the mornings if you stay here.
+Views across the bay and caldera, a hot tub in the bedroom and a clean, white aesthetic spell whole days spent counting the number of super yachts you can see from your windows (hint: it’s a lot).